SrinivasanKannan98/Voice-Conversion/README.md

 # Voice-Conversion

-This repository contains the codes for the Voice Conversion model described in our paper titled 'Voice Conversion Using Spectral Mapping and TD-PSOLA', published in the Lecture Notes in Electrical Engineering, Springer.
+This repository contains the codes for the Voice Conversion model described in our paper titled 'Voice Conversion Using Spectral Mapping and TD-PSOLA', published in the Lecture Notes in Electrical Engineering, vol. 736, Springer.
 The paper can be found at the following URL https://link.springer.com/chapter/10.1007/978-981-33-6987-0_17

 Two Methods of Voice Conversion have been proposed in this work